 On July 18, 1990 (55 FR 29181), the NRC issued an amendment to 10 CFR part 72 to provide for the storage of spent fuel under a general license in cask designs approved by the NRC.
-The potential environmental impact of using NRC-approved storage casks was initially analyzed in the environmental assessment for the 1990 final rule.
-The environmental assessment for this Amendment No. 14 tiers off of the environmental assessment for the July 18, 1990 final rule.
+The potential environmental impact of using NRC-approved storage casks was analyzed in the environmental assessment for the 1990 final rule.
+The environmental assessment for Amendment No. 4 tiers off the environmental assessment for the July 18, 1990, final rule.
 Tiering on past environmental assessments is a standard process under the National Environmental Policy Act of 1969, as amended.

-Holtec International HI-STORM 100 Cask Systems are designed to mitigate the effects of design basis accidents that could occur during storage.
+The Holtec International HI-STORM UMAX Canister Storage System is designed to mitigate the effects of design basis accidents that could occur during storage.
 Design basis accidents account for human-induced events and the most severe natural phenomena reported for the site and surrounding area.
-Postulated accidents analyzed for an independent spent fuel storage installation, the type of facility at which a holder of a power reactor operating license would store spent fuel in casks in accordance with 10 CFR part 72, include tornado winds and tornadogenerated missiles, a design basis earthquake, a design basis flood, an accidental cask drop, lightning effects, fire, explosions, and other incidents.
+Postulated accidents analyzed for an independent spent fuel storage installation, the type of facility at which a holder of a power reactor operating license would store spent fuel in casks in accordance with 10 CFR part 72, can include tornado winds and tornadogenerated missiles, a design basis earthquake, a design basis flood, an accidental cask drop, lightning effects, fire, explosions, and other incidents.

-Considering the specific design requirements for each accident condition, the design of the cask would prevent loss of confinement, shielding, and criticality control in the event of an accident.
-If there is no loss of confinement, shielding, or criticality control, the environmental impacts resulting from an accident would be insignificant.
+The design of the cask would provide confinement, shielding, and criticality control in the event of each evaluated accident condition.
+If confinement, shielding, and criticality control are maintained, the environmental impacts resulting from an accident would be insignificant.
 This amendment does not reflect a significant change in design or fabrication of the cask.
-Because there are no significant design or process changes, any resulting occupational exposure or offsite dose rates from the implementation of Amendment No. 14 would remain well within 10 CFR part 20 limits.
+Because there are no significant design or process changes, any resulting occupational exposure or offsite dose rates from the implementation of Amendment No. 4 would remain well within the 10 CFR part 20 limits.
 Therefore, the proposed certificate of compliance changes will not result in any radiological or nonradiological environmental impacts that significantly differ from the environmental impacts evaluated in the environmental assessment supporting the July 18, 1990, final rule.
-There will be no significant change in the types or significant revisions in the amounts of any effluent released, no significant increase in the individual or cumulative radiation exposures, and no significant increase in the potential for, or consequences of, radiological accidents.

-The NRC documented its safety findings in a preliminary safety evaluation report.
+There will be no significant change in the types or significant revisions in the amounts of any effluent released, no significant increase in the individual or cumulative radiation exposures, and no significant increase in the potential for, or consequences from, radiological accidents.
+The NRC documented its safety findings in the preliminary safety evaluation report.